FCE Speaking

 Candidate A, here are your photographs.
 They show wild animals in different environments.
 I’d like you to compare the photographs and say how comfortable the animals might be in both environments.
 (1 minute)

-Candidate A: The picture on the left shows a cheetah trapped in a cage, whereas the right image has zebras grazing on a pasture somewhere in savannah.
+Candidate A: The picture on the left shows a cheetah trapped in a cage, probably in a zoo, whereas the right image has zebras grazing on a pasture somewhere in savannah.
 The principal difference between the pictures is that one shows animals in their natural habitat, while the other has an animal held against its will in confinement.

 It is difficult to speculate whether the caged animal is hugely discomforted by its conditions.
-Maybe it has a large cage and carefully selected food and the caretakers do their best to ensure the best possible condition for the predator.
+Maybe it has a very spacious cage and carefully selected food, with the caretakers doing their best to ensure the best possible condition for the predator.
 Contrastingly, the zebras could be struggling to find enough food, as it is a well known fact that many African species are suffering from deforestation and loss of habitat.

 Candidate B, in which environment the animals are likely to live longer? (~20 seconds).